Associate Professor · Ph.D. · Cambridge University Press Author

 Manuscript & Journal Formatting

 Word/Docs to submission-ready LaTeX with journal-specific formatting, citations, figures, and tables.
+Custom multi-author pipelines available — co-authors stay in Word while you publish in LaTeX.
 Includes Overleaf setup and collaboration support.

 Beamer Presentations